letsencrypt/attache/README.md

 $ ./attache-control -help
 Usage of ./attache-control:
   -attempt-interval duration
-    	Duration to wait between attempts to join or create a cluster (default 3s) -attempt-limit int
+    	Duration to wait between attempts to join or create a cluster (e.g. '1s') (default 3s) -attempt-limit int
-    	Number of times to attempt joining or creating a cluster before exiting (default 20) -await-service-name string
+    	Number of times to join or create a cluster before exiting (default 20) -await-service-name string
     	Consul Service for newly created Redis Cluster Nodes, (required) -consul-acl-token string